One-loop Matching of the Type-II Seesaw Model onto the Standard Model Effective Field Theory: Note added

 \section{Note added}

 After completing one-loop matching of the type-II seesaw model onto the SMEFT, we are kindly informed that a similar work has also been done independently in Ref.~\cite{Yu}.
 When our paper is being finalized, the package {\sf Matchmakereft} for one-loop matching via diagrammatic approach is released~\cite{Carmona:2021xtq}.
-Therefore, we have also cross-checked our results by using {\sf Matchmakereft}.
+In this updated version, we have cross-checked our results by using {\sf Matchmakereft} and found an excellent agreement except for the additional contribution in Eq.~(\ref{eq:second-derivative}) to the Wilson coefficient for the operator $O^{}_H$ [cf. Eq.~(\ref{eq:H6})].
+Such a discrepancy clearly originates from the simple implementation of EOMs in changing from the Green's basis to the Warsaw basis in Ref.~\cite{Carmona:2021xtq}, as we have explained in Sec.~\ref{sec:4.1}.